firecracker-microvm/firecracker-containerd/docs/getting-started.md

   a VM with if no list of network interfaces is provided with a CreateVM call.
 Defaults to an empty list.
 The structure of the items in the list is the same as the Go API FirecrackerNetworkInterface defined [in protobuf here](../proto/types.proto).
+* `shim_base_dir` - (optional) Set the path to which Firecracker will run the shim from.
+Defaults to /var/lib/firecracker-containerd/shim-base

 <details>
 <summary>A reasonable example configuration</summary>